mobxjs/mobx/README.md

 * Write declarative views that track their own dependencies.
 No subscriptions, cursors or other redundant declarations to manage.
 * Build [high performing](mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/) React applications without Flux or Immutable data structures.
 * Predictable behavior: all views are updated synchronously and atomically.

+## What others are saying...

+> _Elegant!
+I love it!_
+> &dash; Johan den Haan, CTO of Mendix

+> _We ported the book Notes and Kanban examples to Mobservable.
+Check out [the source](https://github.com/survivejs/mobservable-demo) to see how this worked out.
+Compared to the original I was definitely positively surprised.
+Mobservable seems like a good fit for these problems._
+> &dash; Juho Vepsäläinen, author of "SurviveJS - Webpack and React" and jster.net curator

+> _Great job with Mobservable!
+Really gives current conventions and libraries a run for their money._
+> &dash; Daniel Dunderfelt

+> _I was reluctant to abandon immutable data and the PureRenderMixin, but I no longer have any reservations.
+I can't think of any reason not to do things the simple, elegant way you have demonstrated._
+>&dash;Anonymous programmer

 ## The essentials